-If someone is recording a main session and then moves into a Breakout Room (leaving the main session empty), the main session recording will continue and result in “dead air” until someone returns to the main session.
+If someone is recording a main session and then moves into a breakout room (i.e., leaving the main session empty), the main session recording will continue and result in “dead air” until someone returns to the main session.

-Yes, but the only way to host/attend concurrent meetings is to have one meeting open in the desktop client and another open in the web client.
-Otherwise, attempting to be present in multiple meetings within the same client will put the other meeting “on hold.”
+Yes, but the only way to host/attend concurrent meetings is to have one meeting open on the desktop client and another open on the web browser.
+Otherwise, attempting to be present in multiple meetings with the same client will put the other meeting “on hold.”

 Yes.
-In order to invite individuals not affiliated with U-M to join your Team, add them directly in Microsoft Teams (not via M-Community group).
+In order to invite individuals not affiliated with U-M to join your Team, add them directly in Microsoft Teams (not via the MCommunity group).

 Access to Teams may be blocked by certain countries.